ckeditor/ckeditor4/tests/plugins/colorbutton/manual/customstyle.md

 ### Expected:

-Custom style from string has been applied, and all color squares are now circles.
+All color squares are circles.
-Custom style from file has been applied, and outline around hovered color is a circle.

 ### Unexpected:

-Custom style from string has not been applied, and color squares have default square shape.
+Color squares have default square shape.

-Custom style from file has not been applied, and outline around hovered color is a square.
+3. Repeat steps 1-2 for **Background Color** button.